aantipov/alexeime/blog/state-management--separation-of-concerns/index.md

 - some data are more complex, nuanced and tricky to handle
 - there are often specialised libraries which help dealing with the complex data

-Having realised that, we can start segregating data and using specialised tools to manage complex and nuanced data.
+Having realised that, we can start segregating data and look for specialised tools to manage complex and nuanced data.
 Those tools usually automate a lot of things we used to do manually and bring relief.

 I find helpful recognizing the following categories of data: